evan-erdos/trail-of-cthulhu/story/act-0/seq-1/scene-0.md

 Upon their arrival, they find that Professor Birchwell has begun well ahead of schedule.
-They also notice a girl that they've never seen before, watching from the back of the lab.[^1]
+They also notice a girl that they've never seen before, watching from the back of the lab.[^girl]

 ~~~
 INT.
 MAIN LABORATORY - MORNING

 The PROFESSOR is at the center of the main lab,
-and appears to be in a cheerful mood. a
+and appears to be in a cheerful mood.
 He's telling telling "doctor jokes" to a GROUP OF STUDENTS.

 PROFESSOR